thoughtspot/thoughtspot.github.io/_appliance/hardware/installing the smc.md

 Done setting up ThoughtSpot
 ```
 #### Set-config error recovery
-If the set-config fails with the following warning, restart the node-scout service by running `sudo systemctl restart node-scout`[(Restart node-scout service)]({{ site.baseurl }}/appliance/hardware/installing%20the%20smc.html#node-scout-restart).
+If the set-config fails with the following warning, restart the node-scout service by running `sudo systemctl restart node-scout`.

 {: id="node-scout-restart"}

 #### Restart node-scout service
-If you have this error, restart the node-scout.
+If you have this error, restart the node-scout:
 ```

 Connecting to local node-scout WARNING: Detected 0 nodes, but found configuration for only 1 nodes.